-Natracare’s entire product range of tampons, pads, liners and wipes are officially vegan certified.
+It’s official!
+Natracare’s entire product range of tampons, pads, liners and wipes are vegan certified.
 The vegan lifestyle covers all sorts of non-food items and products.
 Rely on the fact that menstrual care can be chosen free from animal testing, ingredients and processing.
-Veganism – it is more than just a trend.

 As we are growing more environmentally aware the number of vegans is fast growing.
 So what does it mean to be vegan?
 The obvious answer is not eating anything animal based – no meat or fish, no dairy, eggs or other animal derived substances.
 Vegan lifestyles have a significantly reduced carbon footprint than those of vegetarians or pollotarians (just chicken), and even more reduced than beef eaters (worst of the lot in terms planetary impact).